afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w6-notes.md

       - can be constructed to have smooth derivatives to aid in consistency of error and error rate calcultations.

 > - In all cases of path following the controller tries to eliminate the offset of the vehicle to desired path and to align the vehicle heading with the path heading
-> - for each of those paths definitions the direction of travel along the path is also provided, wich can encoded with the point ordering or cureve ordering
+> - for each of those paths definitions the direction of travel along the path is also provided, which can be encoded with the point ordering or cureve ordering

 - Main goals:
   - Heading path alignment